alanng10/Tool/Docue/a.md

 Tool is tool module list written in Class Lang.

+Tool is most general and most level tool.

 Tool has most general and most level style.

-Tool is most general.

 This is enough infra to make tool of any style.